pestoo0221/pestoo0221.github/_posts/2017-01-31-tf-linearregress.md

 ### Quick question

-If the ground temperature should drop to 32º F, what happens to the cricket's chirping rate? (answer is below) .
+If the ground temperature should drop to 32º F, what happens to the cricket's chirping rate? (answer is below)
-.
-.
+*
+*
+*

-The crickets died....
+**Answer**: The crickets died....
 This is biological data, so one need pay attention to the reasonable range of the data.

 ### Information
 * Source code could be found on [my github](https://github.com/pestoo0221/tesnforflow_lineargression)